Passenger Rules & Policies

 - All persons with disabilities who board the bus with mobility devices will be required to ride in the wheelchair securement locations and to utilize the available securement devices

-- The amount of groceries or bags carried on the bus will be limited to what the passengers can carry in one trip.
-The operator will not assist with groceries
+- The amount of groceries or bags carried on the bus will be limited to what the passengers can carry in one trip

 - Children under five years of age must be accompanied by an adult